Geography of Minnesota: Regions

 The US state of Minnesota can be divided into regions in a variety of ways.
 On a basic level, the state is divided between the Minneapolis–Saint Paul or Twin Cities metropolitan area (often referred to locally as The Cities), and Outstate or Greater Minnesota.
 The distinction between the metropolitan counties and the outstate area was codified in 1967 with the Minnesota legislature's creation of the state's Metropolitan Council.

-The Minneapolis-St. Paul metropolitan area comprises eleven Minnesota counties centered around Minneapolis, the state's largest city, and adjoining Saint Paul, the capital; plus two Wisconsin counties.
+The Minneapolis-St. Paul metropolitan area comprises eleven Minnesota counties centered on Minneapolis, the state's largest city, and adjoining Saint Paul, the capital; plus two Wisconsin counties.
 About three out of every five residents of the state live in this conurbation.

 Greater Minnesota is less urbanized than the Twin Cities.
 It is also geographically more diverse, with farmlands to the south and west, lake country in central Minnesota, and forests in the northern part of the state.
 Approximately 40% of Minnesotans live in Greater Minnesota.
 Its major population centers include Duluth, Rochester, Moorhead, St. Cloud, Mankato, and Winona.